a close up of a computer screen with a triangle pattern

 • Although time zones are similar, there are still substantial differences in scheduling to work around

-As you can see, there are pluses and minuses to both types of workers, so you need to know when to hire each type of labor.
+As you can see, there are benefits and trade-offs to employing both types of workers, so it’s important to understand your requirements to ensure you hire international employees from the right location.

 When should you hire offshore and when should you hire nearshore?

-Offshoring can be beneficial if you’re looking for lower costs.
-The cultural differences may also provide valuable insights into new markets or customer preferences.
+Offshoring can be the ideal approach if you’re primarily looking for lower costs.
+The cultural differences of offshore talent may also provide valuable insights into new markets or customer preferences.

 Why should US companies hire LatAm in particular?

-In Latin America, salaries tend to be much lower than those in the United States.
-It's possible to hire someone for about half as much as the same position would cost in the U.S. The upside is the workers still make significantly more money than they would be working in their home country, so everyone benefits.
+In LatAm, salary expectations tend to be much lower than those in the US.
+It’s possible to hire skilled professionals for considerably less than their US counterparts for the same role.
+Plus, you’ll likely still be able to offer them significantly more than they would make working in their home country, so everyone benefits.

 Convenient time zones

-Latin America operates within the same time zones (give or take) as the US.
-This makes it easier for team members to interact, collaborate and build a better work environment for all.
+LatAm operates within time zones similar to the US.
+This makes it easier for team members to interact, collaborate, and build a better work environment for all.

-By sourcing talent from different areas, businesses can quickly diversify their team in terms of culture, ethnicity, language, and experience.
-By bringing new perspectives to the table, and by identifying with a new client base, your LatAm workers will help you win business in new markets.
+By sourcing talent from different areas, you can quickly diversify your team in terms of culture, ethnicity, language, and experience.
+By bringing new perspectives to the table and identifying with a new client base, your LatAm workers can help you win business in new markets.

 A whole new work outlook

-In Latin America, people tend to prioritize the team's success over individual success.
+Compared with the US, the team’s success tends to be prioritized over individual success in LatAm.
 This encourages employees to work hard, knowing their efforts will positively impact the whole group.

 It also creates a sense of community and belonging within the company, increasing employee loyalty.